stroiman/gotest.nvim/README.md

 This is extremely early, so there are bound to be issues.

-- No tests run if current working directory out of sync
+- The wrong set of tests are executed run if current working directory gets out of sync.

 More will probably be discovered.